- KTC’s fabrication department features a Lincoln Electric Automate Welding Cell.

 - Skilled Worker Shortage – As with many trades, there is currently a severe shortage of skilled welders in many regions of the country.
 This reality creates an environment where it made sense to transfer the knowledge of our skilled master craftsman to the machine and automate as many of his or her repetitive tasks as possible.
 Our welders are still intimately involved in the process, working on tasks not suitable for the robotic cell; however, the overall labor content of the product is lower and throughput in the weld shop has increased.

-Fabricated parts that require many hours of tedious welding, hand grinding and polishing may represent a significant percentage of the cost of a complex system or machine.
+Fabricated parts that require many hours of tedious welding, hand-held grinding and polishing may represent a significant percentage of the cost of a complex system or machine.